Australian Plants Gold Coast

 ‘Birdwings New Home’, a picture book for children

-Written by member Lynette Reilly and illustrated by butterfly and botanical artist Lois Hughes was published by the Friends.
+Written by member Lynette Reilly and illustrated by butterfly and botanical artist Lois Hughes, it was published by the Friends.
 Selling at the Friends Centre for $10.

-Both books are available at Friends Centre for purchase.
+Both books are available for purchase at the Friends Centre (open 10 am -2 pm every day).